corda/samples-java/BusinessNetworks/insurancebusinessnetwork/README.md

 ```
 flow start QueryAllMembers
 ```
-**Step 4:** In this step, Network Operator will active the pending memberships
+**Step 4:** In this step, Network Operator will activate the pending memberships
 Insurance: fill in the Insurance node MembershipId that is display in the previous query
 ```
 flow start ActiveMembers membershipId: <xxxx-xxxx-INSURANCE-ID-xxxxx>